PoCInnovation/Pool2022/Software/day03/Typescript/README.md

 > We encourage you to display a message that display your server root
 > endpoint to easily reach it.\
-> For example : `server listening on http://localhost:8080/`
+> For example: `server listening on http://localhost:8080/`

 You must also define an endpoint `hello` reachable through the [method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) `GET`.\